-3. You can click +Substitution to change which days of the weeks the events and due dates should now be on (if applicable).
+- You can click "+Substitution" button to change which days of the weeks the events and due dates should now be on (if applicable).

-While Import Course Content brings over much of the content developed in a previous version of the course, there are a number of external applications that need to be updated to work correctly in this new copy of your course.
-If you used one fo the tools listed below in a previous version or your course, or in an early course sandbox, please review the information to update these resources as well.
+While the Import Course Content process brings over much of the content developed in a previous version of the course, there may be a number of external applications that need to be updated to work correctly in this new copy of your course.
+If you used one of the tools listed below in a previous version or your course, or in an early course sandbox, please review the information to update these resources as well.

 |External Application||Steps to update this content|

 Course Reserves content is not included with this process.
 In order to copy your Course Reserves content, please see the article: Course Reserves: Importing Items from a Previous Class.

 Contact email@example.com if you have any questions or problems with Course Reserves.